Chumpz/ctrlFiesta/README.md

 2.Place the __init__ file on your maya shelf:

-3.Use the icon the icon folder or make your own.
+3.Use the image in the icon folder or make your own icon.

 ![control_icon](icon/CTRL_CREATOR_Vinc.png)